datcuriousguy/Torch-NN-Project-3-Loan-Default-Risk-Assessment/README.md

     float value for which, lower the better

-    - <0.35 is good
+    - Less than 0.35 is good
-    - >0.5 indicates debt consists of signfiicant portion of their expenses
+    - Greater than 0.5 indicates debt consists of signfiicant portion of their expenses Lower is better here.

 - Annual Income:

     float or int.
 Is it high enough to cover existing and potentially upcoming loans, as well as their existing expenses?